ugowe/swift-UILab02-lab-ios-0616/README.md

 4. You can set the color of a view, such as the paint bucket view, with a string using `paintColorName`.
 For example, if your paint bucket's IB outlet is named `paintBucket`, you can use `paintBucket.paintColorName = "red"` to set the paint color to red.
 5. You can also get the current paint color name by calling `paintBucket.paintColorName` (if `paintBucket` is your IB outlet to the paint bucket).

 You should be able to combine all these hints, along with the existing code, to complete this lab.
 Good luck!
+Don't forget to build and run your app _often_.
+Don't try to complete the lab all in one go!
+If you make a mistake or introduce a bug, it will be much easier to track down the source of the problem if you are frequently testing your app.
+Tackle the problem in small chunks, and feel free to add your own `print()` statements along the way to see what your code is doing.

 <a href='https://learn.co/lessons/UILab02' data-visibility='hidden'>View this lesson on Learn.co</a>